lfk/downloads-router-chrome-extension/README.md

 Changelog
 ---------

+### v0.9.0 (November 9, 2025)

+* Migrated the extension to be fully compliant with Chrome's Manifest V3
+* The background script has been refactored leverage update Chrome APIs
+* Removed the external Google Fonts dependency to enhance privacy and comply with stricter CSP
+* Added a PRIVACY.md file to clearly document the extension's data handling practices

 ### 0.8.1 (September 30, 2014)

 * Referrer downloads now use URL as fallback if no referrer information is provided